INTERESTING FACTS ABOUT SPACE !!!

 Any free-moving liquid in outer space will forge itself into a sphere.

-Nobody know how many stars are in space.
+Nobody knows how many stars are in space.

 There are billions of galaxies within space.
 Earth’s galaxy is called The Milky Way.